 You also get help for anxiety & depression by speaking to an online psychiatrist.

 Music Helps Decrease Pain

-One of the crazy health benefits of listening to music is its true and unique ability of decreasing pain.
+One of the crazy health benefits of listening to music is its true and unique ability to decrease pain.
 A control group who listened to music experienced fewer depressive symptoms and pain reduction.
 In another study, patients who underwent spine surgery were told to listen to music in the evening right before the surgery.
-When they were asked of the pain levels, the group reported lower levels than the control group.
+When they were asked about the pain levels, the group reported lower levels than the control group.

 One good thing about music, is when it hits you, you feel no pain. ~Bob Marley

 Truly, music helps reduce pain and impacts on the dopamine release.
 Because pain and stress are linked, the impact of music on stress reduction could partly explain said effects.

 Increased performance during exercise is another one of the health benefits of listening to music.
 There are lots of people who listen to music while they are doing fitness activities and exercises.
 According to research, music supports just exactly what we feel and helps us to get excited for our exercise.
 Runners listen to music to help boost performance and avoid boredom.
 I know many runners who practically refuse to go on a run without their headphones!